Changing your IP Address on Mac OS X

 Keep in mind that this method will only reset your Mac's IP address to a new one within the same region.
 This method won't let you skirt laws and policies to let you view content that is off limits to you normally.
 To do that, you would need to use a Web proxy service.
 Such services may not be entirely reliable since many governments and companies frown upon them.

-To learn more about operating systems and related topics, take a look at the links on the next page.
+To learn more about operating systems and related topics, take a look at the links below.